Bombshell Fitness Coach Kelsey Wells Shows Off Insanely Toned Abs In Fuschia Sports Bra And Leggings

 “Helped me get back into working out,” a third follower commented.

-More than a few fans asked Kelsey about her activewear but she did not reveal where she’d got them neither in the caption nor the comments section.
+More than a few fans asked Kelsey about her activewear, but she did not reveal where she’d got them neither in the caption nor the comments section.

 View this post on Instagram